 If you choose to use a chemical weed killer to speed up the ivy removal process, locate any large main ivy roots.
 Cut the ivy root cleanly so that there is a fresh wound above the soil.
 Immediately paint a strong concentrate of Glyphosate, also sold as Roundup, or Kleenup.
 The Glyphosate will move through the ivy’s system and kill some of the plant without hurting the tree or surrounding plants.

 2. Remove built-up soil from around the root crown

-Root crown fungus growth slows down when it is exposed to air.
-By making sure the root crown is dry and exposed to air, you will prolong the life of your tree.
+Root crown fungus growth slows down when the fungus is exposed to air.
+By ensuring the root crown is dry and exposed to air, you will prolong the life of your tree.
 Removing dirt until you can see the root crown is called “root crown excavation”.
 It may expose the fungus and will remove moisture from the area.